 Lauryn received a B.A. in Intercultural Peace & Justice Studies and a minor in History from Holy Names University in 2016 prior to graduating from Santa Clara School of Law in 2020 with a certificate in public interest and social justice, with an emphasis in criminal justice.
 During her time in law school, she interned as a judicial clerk in Santa Clara County, interned at the Habeas Corpus Resource Center, and was a law clerk at the Santa Clara County Office of the Public Defender.
 Lauryn was also a clinical student at NCIP for two years prior to joining the staff as an Equal Justice Works fellow in 2020.

-Todd Fries - Associate Director
+Todd Fries - Executive Director

-Paige Kaneb - Supervising Attorney
+Paige Kaneb - Legal Director

 Paige Kaneb has worked at NCIP since 2007.
 In that time, she has helped free 14 of NCIP’s clients.
 Kaneb maintains her own caseload, supervises NCIP students, and has publications on actual innocence as a constitutional claim and wrongful convictions related to wrongful diagnoses of “shaken baby syndrome.”
 Kaneb received her J.D. from the University of San Francisco’s School of Law as a cum laude graduate.